mcculloughrt-svh/spaces/README.md

 ├── setup/                 # Run on workspace creation after pre scripts have finished (will execute in new tmux session if tmux is present)
 │   ├── 01-install.sh
 │   └── 02-build.sh
-└── select/                # Run every time the workspace is opened (will execute in a new tmux session if tmux is present)
+├── select/                # Run every time the workspace is opened (will execute in a new tmux session if tmux is present) │   ├── 01-fetch.sh
-    ├── 01-fetch.sh
-    └── 02-status.sh
+│   └── 02-status.sh
+└── remove/                # Run before workspace deletion (in terminal)
+    ├── 01-cleanup.sh
+    └── 02-notify.sh
 ```

 #### Script Execution Rules